Valuable tips to avoid ICO scam

 A major downside of an Initial Coin Offering is the lack of legitimate guidelines and government regulations when in operation, allowing for the possibility of scams to occur.

-There is no solid filter that can be applied to picking out great ICOs.
+There is no solid filter which can be applied to picking out great ICOs.

 The uncertainty behind the success of a project itself can make people reluctant to invest.